ResearchObject/ro-crate/docs/_specification/1.2-RC1/data-entities.md

 A `File` entity MAY have an `@id` that is a local identifier beginning with `#`, in which case it is **not** considered to be a Data Entity, though it MAY still be linked to the _Root Data Entity_ via [hasPart].
 This is useful for describing physical files which are deliberately not present, for example if they are expected to be created by running a process.
 In this case, the `localPath` property SHOULD be used to indicate that a `File` could be found at that path in some circumstances.

-{% include callout.html type="note" content='It is up to implementers to decide whether to offer some form of URL "link checker" service for [Web-based Data Entities](#web-based-data-entities) for both attached and detached RO-Crate Packages.
-If `contentUrl` has more than one value, then a checker service SHOULD try each provided value until one resolves and returns a correct [contentSize].' %}
+{% include callout.html type="note" content="It is up to implementers to decide whether to offer some form of URL \"link checker\" service for [Web-based Data Entities](#web-based-data-entities) for both attached and detached RO-Crate Packages.
+If `contentUrl` has more than one value, then a checker service SHOULD try each provided value until one resolves and returns a correct [contentSize]." %}